lesca/lemoe/README.md

 3. Clone this repo

+Clone the repo to the `Documents` folder on your device.
+Step 5 is based on this assumuption.

 ```
 git clone https://github.com/lesca/lemoe.git
 ```

 4. Download distro base image

-If you don't wan't to build your own image, you can [download](https://github.com/lesca/lemoe/wiki/Download) the base image and put it into the `lemoe/distro_backup` folder.
+You can [download](https://github.com/lesca/lemoe/wiki/Download) the base image and put it into the `lemoe/distro_backup` folder.

+Optionally, you can build your own image by running `lemoe.sh build`.

 5. Your first run

 ```
-cd lemoe
-bash lemoe.sh
+termux-change-repo && pkg install termux-am && termux-setup-storage && ln -s storage/documents/lemoe && bash lemoe/lemoe.sh
 ```

 > [!TIP]